leilasamimi/aeb-model-generation/README.md

 ### Formal Verification with UPPAAL
 The generated UPPAAL models are verified against representative timing and safety properties.
 The evaluation focuses on methodological feasibility rather than exhaustive industrial-grade automotive analysis.

+---
+## Evaluation Approach

+The revised evaluation:

+* Uses 13 diverse driving scenarios.
+* Compares three LLMs (DeepSeek, GPT-4, Grok-3).
+* Applies a rule-based evaluation framework (structural, semantic, behavioral).
+* Replaces precision/recall-style metrics with interpretable rule satisfaction tables.
+* Provides aggregated comparative scores across models.

+---

+## Notes

+* All models are generated automatically without manual correction.
+* EVL constraints are used exclusively for model validation.
+* UPPAAL verification demonstrates feasibility and consistency rather than full industrial deployment.

+---

+## License

+This repository is intended for academic and research use.
+Usage is subject to the terms of the associated manuscript and applicable API licenses.